hpssjellis/open-webai/README.md

 ## The WebAI Wednesday Community: The Grassroots Accelerator

-Our monthly volunteer-led meetup serves as the engine for this proposal.
-We act as a "Grant Sherpa" for the developer community, vetting talent and aligning technical innovation with "Public Good" funding.
+Our monthly volunteer-led meetup serves as the engine for this proposal aligning technical innovation with "Public Good" funding.
+Now there is a reason to join our group!